 Located off Highway 28, Secret Cove is the most secluded beach on the eastern shore of Lake Tahoe where a swimsuit is optional.
 The cove the most famous place for nudists among all three nude beaches on Lake Tahoe.
 This popular nude beach is entirely raw, and there’s no development along the shoreline.

 The off-beat vibes of Secret Cove are difficult to find elsewhere in Tahoe.
 During your break here, make the most of it.
 Rest upon the smooth boulder placed along the shoreline and get some sun-kissed selfies or beautiful beach portraits.
 (You might want to cover up first, though!)

 Moon Dune Beach

-A lovely sandy shoreline, Moon Dune Beach is ideal for laying down on a towel and sunbathing.
+With a lovely sandy shoreline, Moon Dune Beach is ideal for lying down on a towel and sunbathing.
 Moon Dune Beach is in the community of Tahoe Vista, located north of North Lake Boulevard and south of the Rustic Cottages.

 Moon Dune is a beautiful beach in the city while still offering solitude and tranquility.
 You can relax or meditate here with few other people around to disturb you.

 Please note that there are no facilities at Moon Dune Beach other than portable toilets during the summer on the western side of the beach.
 If you’re coming with family, bring your food and drinks, as there are no food concessions here.

 Ed Z’berg Sugar Pine Point State Park

 For nature lovers, Ed Z’berg Sugar Pine Point State Park will be the most exciting spot on the entire list.
 The state park is situated along the shore of Lake Tahoe.
 It features year-round camping spots, the Sugar Pine Point Nature Center, and Hellman-Ehrman Mansion.

 During your camping at Ed Z’berg Sugar Pine Point State Park, you can swim in the crystal clear blue waters.
 You can also soak in the sun on the sandy beach near the well-known Pine Lodge mansion.